w4bo/2022-bbs-dsaa/README.md

 This lab will cover:

 - Data cleaning and preprocessing (hands on Python and Pandas)
-- Machine learning (hands on Python and Sklearn)
+- Machine learning (hands on Sklearn)
-- Big data elaboration (hands on Scala and Spark)
+- Big data elaboration (hands PySpark)
 - OLAP and data visualization (hands on Tableau)

 Each steps covers both theory and practice.